A man manufacturing a semiconductor.

 Making semiconductors is complex.
 It requires advanced tools, careful attention to safety, and precise manufacturing steps.
 As demand grows, the United States is investing heavily to bring chip production back home, creating many new job opportunities.

-The CHIPS and Science Act, passed in 2022, invested more than $52 billion to support this effort.
-By 2030, experts expect over 115,000 new jobs to be created in this industry.
+With the passage of the CHIPS and Science Act allocating $52 billion to boost domestic chip production, companies are heavily investing in U.S. facilities—and Austin is at the epicenter of this boom.
+By 2030, experts expect over 115,000 new jobs to be created in this industry nationwide.

-But there is a problem.
-A recent study by Oxford Economics found that nearly 60 percent of these jobs could go unfilled if we rely only on traditional degree programs.
+The challenge?
+A recent Oxford Economics study found that nearly 60% of these jobs could go unfilled if employers rely solely on traditional four-year college degrees.

 What is the Semiconductor & Advanced Manufacturing Career Track?